gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 R: 1 bit (boolean)

 : Restart indicator.
-If this bit is set this DTLS chunk is protected with by an Restart DTLS Key context.
+If this bit is set this DTLS chunk is protected with by a Restart DTLS Key context.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.